Azure/autorest/Documentation/swagger_handling.md

 ### Sequences and Dictionaries
 #### Sequences
-AutoRest build sequences from `array` schema in Swagger specification.
+AutoRest builds sequences from `array` schema in Swagger specification.
 The following definition
 ```json
 "pet": {